 1. Deploy physical database security

-If you house your own servers, adding physical security measures such as cameras, locks and staffed security personnel is highly suggested.
+If you house your own servers, adding physical security measures such as cameras, locks, and staffed security personnel is highly recommended.
 Furthermore, any access to the physical servers should be logged and only given to specific people in order to mitigate the risk of malicious activities.
 Standards for the physical security of server rooms include:

 - ISO 27001